Replicable-MARL/MARLlib/docs/source/intro_marl/rl.rst

 ---------------------

 Deep learning can learn from a training set and then apply that learning to a new data set.
-Deep learning is well known for its function fitting ability which can infinitely approximate the optimal mapping function for a high-dimensional problem.
+Deep learning is well known for its function-fitting ability, which can infinitely approximate the optimal mapping function for a high-dimensional problem.

 DL + RL
 ---------------------------

-Deep neural networks enable RL with state representation and function approximation for value function, policy, and so on.
+Deep neural networks enable RL with state representation and function approximation for value function, policy, etc.
 Deep reinforcement learning incorporates deep learning into the solution, allowing agents to make decisions from unstructured input data without manual engineering of the state space.
-An instance of combining Q learning with Deep learning can be found in :ref:`DQN`.
+You can find an instance of combining Q learning with Deep learning in :ref:`DQN`.

 Learning Cycle